Carl Linnaeus: Expedition to Lapland

 During a visit with his parents, Linnaeus told them about his plan to travel to Lapland; Rudbeck had made the journey in 1695, but the detailed results of his exploration were lost in a fire seven years afterwards.
 Linnaeus's hope was to find new plants, animals and possibly valuable minerals.
 He was also curious about the customs of the native Sami people, reindeer-herding nomads who wandered Scandinavia's vast tundras.
 In April 1732, Linnaeus was awarded a grant from the Royal Society of Sciences in Uppsala for his journey.

 Linnaeus began his expedition from Uppsala on 12 May 1732, just before he turned 25.
 He travelled on foot and horse, bringing with him his journal, botanical and ornithological manuscripts and sheets of paper for pressing plants.
 Near Gävle he found great quantities of Campanula serpyllifolia, later known as Linnaea borealis, the twinflower that would become his favourite.
 He sometimes dismounted on the way to examine a flower or rock and was particularly interested in mosses and lichens, the latter a main part of the diet of the reindeer, a common and economically important animal in Lapland.

 Linnaeus travelled clockwise around the coast of the Gulf of Bothnia, making major inland incursions from Umeå, Luleå and Tornio.
 He returned from his six-month-long, over 2000 km expedition in October, having gathered and observed many plants, birds and rocks.
 Although Lapland was a region with limited biodiversity, Linnaeus described about 100 previously unidentified plants.
 These became the basis of his book Flora Lapponica.
 However, on the expedition to Lapland, Linnaeus used Latin names to describe organisms because he had not yet developed the binomial system.

 In Flora Lapponica Linnaeus's ideas about nomenclature and classification were first used in a practical way, making this the first proto-modern Flora.
 The account covered 534 species, used the Linnaean classification system and included, for the described species, geographical distribution and taxonomic notes.
 It was Augustin Pyramus de Candolle who attributed Linnaeus with Flora Lapponica as the first example in the botanical genre of Flora writing.
 Botanical historian E. L. Greene described Flora Lapponica as "the most classic and delightful" of Linnaeus's works.

-It was also during this expedition that Linnaeus had a flash of insight regarding the classification of mammals.
+It was during this expedition that Linnaeus had a flash of insight regarding the classification of mammals.
 Upon observing the lower jawbone of a horse at the side of a road he was travelling, Linnaeus remarked: "If I only knew how many teeth and of what kind every animal had, how many teats and where they were placed, I should perhaps be able to work out a perfectly natural system for the arrangement of all quadrupeds."

 In 1734, Linnaeus led a small group of students to Dalarna.
 Funded by the Governor of Dalarna, the expedition was to catalogue known natural resources and discover new ones, but also to gather intelligence on Norwegian mining activities at Røros.